01 of 05

 Grow Crystals in Four Easy Steps

 Borax is a common natural mineral laundry product that whitens, brightens, and freshens clothes.
-But when mixed you mix it with water in a concentrated solution, borax can form beautiful crystals on any textured surface.
+But when mixed with water in a concentrated solution, borax can form beautiful crystals on any textured surface.

-Just follow these four simple steps to create decorations or even work on that school science project!Continue to 2 of 5 below.
+Just follow these four simple steps to create decorations or create a school science project.Continue to 2 of 5 below.

 02 of 05